-To get to the wine country, you will have to travel through several miles of housing tracts.
-As you drive up Rancho California Road to get to the wineries.
+From Old Town, you will have to travel several miles along Rancho California Road to get to the wineries.
 While passing by rows of tract homes you will begin to wonder where are the wineries.
-Finally, you break through suburbia enter the beautiful the Temecula wine country.
+Finally, you break through suburbia and enter the Temecula wine country.

-The wine-tasting experience in Temecula Valley is a very special, personal one.
-With wines reflecting the exceptional diversity of the region.
-The Temecula Calley is one of the few remaining California wine regions where visitors are likely to run into the owner, winemaker or in the tasting room.
+The wine-tasting experience in Temecula Valley is a very special, personal one with wines reflecting the exceptional diversity of the region.
+Temecula Valley is one of the few remaining California wine regions where visitors are likely to run into the owner, winemaker, or in the tasting room.

-Friendly and personable, each of the family-owned wineries is creating wines of distinctive quality and character.
+Friendly and personable, each of the family-owned wineries is dedicated to creating wines of distinctive quality and character.
 Whatever winery you choose to stop at you will enjoy some of the best wine Southern California has to offer.

 For first-time visitors, a guided wine tour maybe your best option.
 Several local vendors offer guided wine country tours.
 Most wine country tours depart from the old town.
 There are even a couple of vendors that offer wine tasting tours by horseback.
 For the ultimate wine country adventure, California Dreaming offers sightseeing balloon rides over the Temecula Valley.